-At Banner MD Anderson, you receive personalized bladder cancer care from some of the nation’s leading specialists.
-They focus extraordinary expertise on your treatment and recovery.
+At Banner MD Anderson Cancer Center, patients receive personalized care from some of the nation’s leading bladder cancer specialists.
+Banner MD Anderson is committed to providing extraordinary care throughout a patient’s treatment and recovery.